syncfusion-content/flutter-docs/Flutter/DateRangePicker/getting-started.md

 The DateRangePicker supports selecting single, multiple, and range of dates.
 It also supports programmatic selection.

-The selected date or range details can be obtained using the `onSelectionChanged` callback of datepicker.
+The selected date or range details can be obtained using the `onSelectionChanged` callback of date range picker.
 The callback will return the `DateRangePickerSelectionChangedArgs` which contains the selected date or range details.

 {% tabs %}
 {% highlight Dart %}

 void _onSelectionChanged(DateRangePickerSelectionChangedArgs args) {
- final dynamic value = args;
+// TODO: implement your code here
 }

 @override
 Widget build(BuildContext context) {
 return MaterialApp(
 home: Scaffold(
 body: Container(
 child: SfDateRangePicker(
 onSelectionChanged: _onSelectionChanged,
 selectionMode: DateRangePickerSelectionMode.range,
         ),
       ),
     ),
   );
 }

 {% endhighlight %}
 {% endtabs %}